r/lactation peaks Saturdays 5pm-7pm UTC

 Avoid speculative medical advice or unverified supplement recommendations, as improved moderation actively removes content that could endanger members' health.
 Never shame others' progress timelines or relationship dynamics—posts questioning "why are you doing this so slowly?" now trigger immediate downvotes where they might have been tolerated years ago.
 Steer clear of sexualized content that reduces lactation to fetish material, as the community has deliberately shifted toward health-focused discourse.
 Don't repost basic FAQ information available in the wiki

-r/lactation was created on February 27, 2012, making it 14 years old and one of the older subreddits on Reddit.
-With 595,813 members, this is a mid-size community that has built a substantial following and typically sees consistent daily activity.
+r/lactation was created on February 27, 2012, making it 14 years and 4 months old and one of the older subreddits on Reddit.
+With 626,678 members, this is a mid-size community that has built a substantial following and typically sees consistent daily activity.

-Based on an analysis of 70 top posts from the past week, Monday is the most active day with 13 posts reaching the top, while Wednesday sees the least activity with 7 posts.
-Activity is fairly evenly distributed between weekdays and weekends.
+Based on an analysis of 49 top posts from the past week, Saturday is the most active day with 11 posts reaching the top, while Monday sees the least activity with 5 posts.
+Weekend activity tends to outpace weekdays, suggesting a more leisure-oriented community.

-The best time to post on r/lactation is Mondays 12pm-2pm UTC, based on analysis of top-performing posts from the past week.
+The best time to post on r/lactation is Saturdays 5pm-7pm UTC, based on analysis of top-performing posts from the past week.

 r/lactation was created on February 27, 2012, making it 14 years old.

-r/lactation is a Reddit community with 595,813 subscribers.
+r/lactation is a Reddit community with 626,678 subscribers.
 The community describes itself as: "Place for pics of erotic lactation."
-The best time to post on r/lactation is Mondays 12pm-2pm UTC.
-Posts receive an average of 375.5 upvotes and 8.8 comments.
-The minimum upvotes needed to reach the Hot section is approximately 11.
-The subreddit is adding approximately 247 new members each day.
-Founded 14 years ago, r/lactation is tracked and analyzed by RedditList as part of its comprehensive database of over 106,347 subreddits.
+The best time to post on r/lactation is Saturdays 5pm-7pm UTC.
+Posts receive an average of 122.6 upvotes and 4.1 comments.
+The minimum upvotes needed to reach the Hot section is approximately 12.
+The subreddit is adding approximately 232 new members each day.
+Founded 14 years ago, r/lactation is tracked and analyzed by RedditList as part of its comprehensive database of over 106,364 subreddits.